Game Bahasa

 Level: Any Level

-Rationale: Students practise grammar and syntax.
+Rationale: Students practise grammar

 Materials: None.

-Levels: All levels, though better for more advanced students, because the game is more fun at a quick pace.
+for more advanced students, because the game is more fun at a quick pace.

-The teacher may suggest a topic to get things started.
-What the students say may also be recorded and played back, so the class can discuss the error that stopped the sentence.
+things started.
+What the students say may also be recorded and played back, so

 Example: